About Me

 Welcome to my portfolio.
 Here you’ll find a selection of my work.
 Explore my projects to learn more about what I do.

-- Supports informed decision-making through clear, accessible presentation of clinical options
+- Facilitates informed decision-making with plain language and accessible format of clinical options

-Analysis showed that eviction rates were not uniform across the state.
-Communities with higher concentrations of renters and lower median income experienced more filings per rented unit.
-These results were compiled to support evidence-based housing discussions, including rent-relief program design and post-moratorium stability planning.
+The data analysis revealed that eviction rates varied across the state.
+Neighborhoods with more renters and lower median income saw more filings per rented unit.
+These findings were gathered to inform evidence-based housing conversations related to rent-relief program design and post-moratorium stability planning.

 The system was built using ReactJS, Node.js, MongoDB, REST APIs, CNN-based PPE detection, and Meta Llama for engineering assistance.
 LLaMA was explicitly configured to return document citations with every answer to prevent hallucination and ensure that all safety guidance is grounded in referenced material rather than model inference.
 The prototype used dummy plant data to simulate real incident conditions during development, enabling system demonstration before field deployment.